garyfleming/feature-toggling-talk/feature-toggles.md

 # Feature Toggling - Modification

 ^		For modifications, it's not that much harder: you take the existing version of the code and put an abstraction in front of it that provides a nice interface to both the new and old versions of your code.
 You then make all of your existing code use that interface.
 You write the new implementation, and have the toggle switch between the new and old at will.

 ---

+# Complexity and Debris

+^ Doesn't this mean we have lots of extra Complexity with things being on/off, or that our code is littered with if statements?
+Well, a little.
+Toggles for making updates should generally be short-lived: you use them to hide a feature, and after that feature is live and has been proven to work, you remove the toggle entirely.
+Don't let them build up.

+---

+# Debris

+^ Those if statements?
+They should be rare.
+You want to toggle at a higher level of abstraction, where possible.
+Rather than embedding if-statements into your classes, try to create multiple implementations of your classes and toggle between them.
+That lets you move the toggles from deep in your logic, and out into the wiring (Spring).

+---